terrylinooo/shieldon/README.md

 #### Online Session Stats

-You can see the real time data here if `Online Session Limit` is enabled.
+You can see the real-time data here if `Online Session Limit` is enabled.

 ![](https://i.imgur.com/sfssPyj.png)